 A popular tool used to find keywords.
 Find out about other popular keyword research tools.

-Formerly known as Google Local Business Listings, Google Places are different to organic or pay-per-click listings in a Google Search.
-These listings typically show in Google Searches when the when the user types a service oriented business followed by the city for their search eg ‘Hairdressers Parramatta’.
-Find out more about Google Places.
+Formerly known as Google Places, Google My Business listings are different to organic or pay-per-click listings in a Google Search.
+These listings typically show in Google searches in the form of a Map Pack, when the user types a service-oriented or local query, or a business followed by the city for their search, such as ‘hairdressers Philadelphia.

 Google Sitelinks

-In some search results Google lists multiple deep links rather than one single link.
-See example below.
+In some search results, Google lists multiple deep links under an organic result rather than one single link.

 A file placed on your Web server and submitted to Google indicating which pages on your site need to be indexed.
+There are various types of sitemaps including XML sitemaps for the use of crawlers and HTML sitemaps for the use of people visiting the site.
 See XML sitemap.

 Google Social Search

-When you are logged into your Gmail account, it combines Search Engines results with your social media networks such as Twitter, Digg and blogs.
-Find out more about Google Social Search.
+When you are logged into your Gmail account, it combines search engines results with your social media networks such as Twitter, Digg and blogs.

 Googlebot